yangwu1227/leetcode-ds-algo/hashing/other_patterns/complexities.md

 The space complexity can be considered constant.

-The hash maps can contain at most $26$ keys.
+The hash maps can contain at most $26$ keys, regardless of the lengths of the strings.

-The lists or vectors of counts can contain at most $26$ elements, which happens when the counts are distributed as: `a: 1, b: 2, c: 3, ..., z: 26`.
+The lists or vectors of counts can contain at most $26$ elements, which happens when the counts are distributed, for example, as: `a: 1, b: 2, c: 3, ..., z: 26`.

+Therefore, in the worst case, where:

+1. The hash maps contain $26$ keys each
+2. The lists or vectors contain $26$ elements each since the count of each character is unique

+The space complexity is $O(26 + 26)=O(52)=O(1)$.